Erectile Dysfunction Myths And Truths: Setting The Record Straight

 ED is an easily treatable problem.
 Talk to your doctor or a health clinic before it starts interfering with your life.

 Fact: Think Twice Before You Buy Erectile Dysfunction Treatment Online

-Google "Erectile Dysfunction Drugs" and you'll be bombarded with over 24 million hits, many of them advertisements for ED treatments.
-But an FDA investigation showed that more than one-third of "dietary supplements" sold for ED actually contained prescription drugs, including sildenafil, the active ingredient in Viagra.
+Google "Erectile Dysfunction Treatments" and you'll be bombarded with over 640 million hits.
+But be warned.
+Not everything is what it says it is.
+An FDA investigation showed that more than one-third of "dietary supplements" sold for ED actually contained prescription drugs, including sildenafil, the active ingredient in Viagra.
 Others contained entirely different medicines, of no use whatsoever for ED, such as antibiotics.

 Counterfeit drugs are also rife.
 What may look like Viagra or Cialis, may in fact be a very clever copy, likely to contain only a miniscule amount of the drug, if any at all.

 Always consult a doctor about your ED and buy your drugs from a reputable drug store.

 Myth: Natural Remedies For Erectile Dysfunction Are Effective Treatment Options

 Red ginseng, Rhodiola, L-arginine, pomegranate juice and acupuncture have all been touted as effective treatments for ED.
 Unfortunately most of the studies investigating these compounds or treatments have been small, and results barely significant.